MariusCautun/Milky_Way_mass_profile/README.md

 If you have any questions or would like help in using the code, please email:
 > marius 'dot' cautun 'at' gmail 'dot' com

+## License

+This project is licensed under GNU GENERAL PUBLIC LICENSE Version 3 - see the [LICENSE.md](LICENSE.md) file for details.